raspberrypilearning/pick-your-favourite/en/step_6.md

 --- task ---

-Inside the `if` statement, write the code that adds a class to `slot1` - leave the `""` empty for now
+Inside the `if` statement, write the code that adds a class to `slot1`.
+Leave the `""` empty for now.

 --- code ---
 ---